BenjaminCanape/BenjaminCanape/README.md

 ### 💬 Short-term goal
-Keep working with web technologies like Angular or React in the front-end and Java EE/Scala or Node.js on the back-end
+Keep working with web technologies like Angular or React in the front-end and Java/Scala or Node.js on the back-end

-### 💬 Mid-term goal
-Becoming a data scientist, working on machine learning or big data projects

 ### 🌱 Known technologies
-I currently work on a Angular, Java and Scala project in the company I'm working in and on a React Native Game on a side project.
+I currently work on a Angular, Java and Scala project in the company I'm working in.

-I've been working with React.js and Node.js on side projects.
+I've been working with React.js and Node.js on side projects or Flutter or React Native on mobile apps.

 Before that I've created 2 Android apps.